+'''

+mp should be the Modus Ponens rule [?P \rightarrow ?Q; ?P] \Longrightarrow ?Q.

+'''

-mp should be the Modus Ponens rule $[\![?P \rightarrow ?Q; ?P]\!] \Longrightarrow ?Q.$ not_elim should be the contradiction rule $\llbracket \neg ?P; ?P \rrbracket \implies ?R.$ swap should be the swap rule $\llbracket \neg ?P; \neg ?R \Longrightarrow ?P \rrbracket \Longrightarrow ?R.$
+not_elim should be the contradiction rule $\llbracket \neg ?P; ?P \rrbracket \Longrightarrow ?R$.

+'''

+swap should be the swap rule [\neg ?P; \neg ?R \Longrightarrow ?P] \Longrightarrow ?R.

+'''

-- sizef is the heuristic function used for best-first search.
+sizef is the heuristic function used for best-first search.
 It should estimate the size of the remaining subgoals.
 A good heuristic function is size_of_thm, which measures the size of the proof state.
 Another size function might ignore certain subgoals (say, those concerned with type-checking).
-A heuristic function might simply count the subgoals. - hyp_subst_tacs is a list of tactics for substitution in the hypotheses, typically created by HypsubstFun (see Chapter 8).
+A heuristic function might simply count the subgoals.

+hyp_subst_tacs is a list of tactics for substitution in the hypotheses, typically created by HypsubstFun (see Chapter 6).
 This list can, of course, be empty.
 The tactics are assumed to be safe!